SAP-archive/scp-b1/README.md

 There are 4 steps organized in branches in this repository.
 The step_4 is synchronized with the master branch.
 Clone this repository and proceed to [Step 1](http://github.com/Ralphive/cfDemoSummit18/tree/step_1) for further instruction.

+## Alternative Implementation
+There is also available a [.Net version](https://github.com/B1SA/cfNetDemo) of this app.

 ## License
 cfDemoSummit18  is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.